AF-MAT: Aspect-aware Flip-and-Fuse xLSTM for Aspect-based Sentiment Analysis: Experiment

 \subsection{Datasets}

-We evaluate our model on three benchmark datasets for aspect-based sentiment analysis: the Restaurant and Laptop datasets from SemEval 2014 Task 4 \cite{Pontiki2014}, and the Twitter dataset of social media posts~\cite{Dong2014}.
+We evaluate our model on three benchmark datasets for ABSA: the Restaurant and Laptop datasets from SemEval 2014 Task 4 \cite{Pontiki2014}, and the Twitter dataset of social media posts~\cite{Dong2014}.
 Each aspect is annotated with one of three sentiment polarities: positive, neutral, or negative.
+Table~\ref{tab:dataset_statistics} shows the datasets statistical details.